MalekBenchehida/link-in-bio/README.md

 index.html: Change your name/title, profile picture URL, and all your links and social media icon links.

-style.css: Adjust colors, fonts, and other visual aspects.

 For Deployment with GitHub Pages: Push changes to GitHub, go to repository settings > Pages, select your branch (main), and your site will be live at https://MalekBenchehida.github.io/link-in-bio/.

 🤝 Contributing